 This chart compares the Market Value of Assets (MVA) and the Actuarial Value of Assets (AVA).
-The AVA represents market values that have been "smoothed" based on actuarial methods to mitigate the effects of the volatility exhibited by the capital markets for funding purposes.
-This asset value is used for evaluating the Plan's ongoing liability to meet its obligations.
+The AVA represents market values that have been "smoothed" based on actuarial methods to mitigate the effects of the volatility exhibited by the capital markets.
+The AVA is used to evaluate the Plan's ongoing unfunded liability (or surplus).
 Note how this actuarial technique has provided a smoother progression of assets over the last 15 years.

-The Market Value had continued to increase up until the poor investment return in 2008 and 2009.
-Since 2009, it has increased in each of the past eight years.
-The Actuarial Value of Assets of \$1,624 million as of September 30, 2017 is less than the Market Value of \$1,716 million as of the same date.
-This difference of \$92 million represents the net deferred investment gain that will be recognized in the Actuarial Value of Asset over the next few years.
+The Market Value continued to increase up until the poor investment return in 2008 and 2009.
+Since 2009, it has increased in each of the past nine years.
+The Actuarial Value of Assets of \$1,768 million as of September 30, 2018, is less than the Market Value of \$1,879 million as of the same date.
+This difference of \$111 million represents the net deferred investment gain that will be recognized in the Actuarial Value of Asset over the next few years.